Stone vessels in ancient Egypt: Refining

+Modern surface analysis

+An interferometry analysis revealed microscopic striations from the polishing process on the surface of an Egyptian vase.

+A study of predynastic stone vessels from the Petrie Museum using 3D scans concluded them to be handmade due to their quality being "virtually indistinguishable" from modern handmade objects.

 History

 Background and context

 Stone vessels were produced in West Asia as early as the Epipaleolithic (c.
 20,000 – c.
 9600 BC).
 During the Early Neolithic (c.
 9600 – c.
 6500 BC), a wide variety of stone vessels appear at numerous sites.
 For example, at Göbekli Tepe 600 stone vessels were discovered, including limestone vessels and platters, large troughs, as well as small "greenstone" vessels which had thin walls and were often decorated with geometric patterns.

 In the southern Levant, vessels made from basalt and other hard stones appear in the Early Chalcolithic (c.
 5800 – c.
 4600 BC).
 In the Late Chalcolithic (c.
 4500 – c.
 3700 BC) the number and sophistication of these vessels increased.
 The exceptional quality of production (symmetrical, thin walls, great surface refinement and elaborate decorations) continued in the Early Bronze Age (c.
 3700 – c.
 2500 BC).

 Stone vessels were traded between the cultures of the eastern Mediterranean throughout the Bronze Age, and their styles influenced each other.
 For example, in Crete, Minoan craftsmen produced their own types of stone vessels throughout the third and second millennium BC, however during certain periods they also imitated, imported and sometimes reworked Egyptian ones.
 Finished and unfinished vessels, as well as drill cores suggest the two cultures used very similar techniques.